Alcyone and Ceyx: Mythology

 Alcyone was a Thessalian princess, the daughter of King Aeolus of Aeolia, either by Enarete or Aegiale.
 She was the sister of Salmoneus, Athamas, Sisyphus, Cretheus, Perieres, Deioneus, Magnes, Calyce, Canace, Pisidice and Perimede.

 Later on, Alcyone became the queen of Trachis after marrying King Ceyx.
 The latter was the son of Eosphorus (often translated as Lucifer).
 The couple were very happy together in Trachis.

 According to Pseudo-Apollodorus's account, this couple often sacrilegiously called each other "Zeus" and "Hera".
 This angered Zeus, so while Ceyx was at sea (in order to consult an oracle, according to Ovid), he killed Ceyx with a thunderbolt.
 Soon after, Morpheus, the god of dreams, disguised as Ceyx, appeared to Alcyone to tell her of her husband's fate.
 In her grief she threw herself into the sea.
 Out of compassion, the gods changed them both into "halcyon birds" (common kingfishers), named after her.
 Apollodorus says that Ceyx was turned into a gannet, and not a kingfisher.

 Ovid and Hyginus both also recount the metamorphosis of the pair in and after Ceyx's loss in a terrible storm, though they both omit Ceyx and Alcyone calling each other "Zeus" and "Hera" (and Zeus's resulting anger) as a reason for it.
 On the contrary, it is mentioned that while still unaware of Ceyx's death in the shipwreck, Alcyone continued to pray at the altar of Hera for his safe return.
 Ovid also adds the detail of her seeing his body washed ashore before her attempted suicide.
 Pseudo-Probus, a scholiast on Virgil's Georgics, notes that Ovid followed Nicander's version of the tale, instead of Theodorus's starring another Alcyone.

-Virgil in the Georgics also alludes to the myth - again without reference to Zeus's anger.
+Virgil in the Georgics also alludes to the myth—again without reference to Zeus's anger.

-It is possible that the earlier myth was a simpler version of the one by Nicander, where a woman named Alcyone mourned her unnamed husband; Ceyx was probably added later due to him being an important figure in mythology and poetry, and also having a wife whose name was Alcyone (as evidenced from the Hesiodic poem Wedding of Ceyx).
+It is possible that the earlier myth was a simpler version of the one by Nicander, where a woman named Alcyone mourned her unnamed husband; Ceyx was probably added later due to him being an important figure in mythology and poetry, and also having a wife whose name was Alcyone (as evidenced from the Hesiodic poem Wedding of Ceyx, which was probably about a different Ceyx).